 Cindy and Mark love to hike and spend time with family and friends.
 They are the parents of Sarah and Ryan.

 Seeing the importance and value of interpersonal relationships, Mark is involved with the visitation and service ministries of Bethesda, including the Discipleship and Outreach Commissions.
-Helping to give oversite to the Men’s Ministry, Men of Bethesda (MOBs), Mark enjoys the comradery and fellowship the activities of this ministry provide, such as cook-outs, kayaking, scavenger hunts, small group ministry and service projects.
+Helping to give oversite to Men’s Ministry, Men of Bethesda (MOBs), Mark enjoys the comradery and fellowship the activities of this ministry provide, such as cook-outs, kayaking, scavenger hunts, small group ministry and service projects.

 The core of Mark’s ministry passions: It is not only important to believe the Gospel but become like the Gospel!!!